Skip to Main Content

 Films and Streaming Videos

-Long answer: The Netflix End User License Agreement, which you agreed to when you created an account, specifies that the account is "only for your personal, non-commercial use."
-Netflix is not alone here; Amazon PrimeHulu, and other personal streaming vendors do not grant rights for institutional or educational use.
+Most terms and conditions or end-user license agreements, which you agree to when you create an account, specify that the account is only for your personal, non-commercial use.
+NetflixAmazon PrimeHulu, and other personal streaming vendors do not grant rights for institutional or educational use.

 This is important because licenses overrule copyright exemptions.
 Showing your personal DVD during class is covered by a specific copyright exemption (Section 110), and showing clips can be covered by fair use (Section 107).
-However, streaming videos from personal subscription vendors in your classroom when the license prohibits such viewings?
+However, streaming videos from a personal subscription in your classroom when the license prohibits such viewings?
 There is no copyright exemption for that and the situation is problematic.

-Netflix and Educational Screening - updated 11/30/2020
+Netflix and Educational Screening

 Some Netflix Original educational documentaries are available for one-time educational screenings.
+Visit Educational Screening of Documentaries to learn more about this feature.

 Additional Copyright Resources